moeezmalik/Lightning-Table/documentation/docs/tools/network/visualise.md

 Each image will be shown one-by-one.
 Enter key needs to be pressed to go to the next image.

+!!! limitation
+    At the moment, due to limitations of the table text extraction utility, the PDF file that do not contain any text layer e.g. if they are scanned, will be skipped.
+Such files cannot be visualised with this tool.

 ## Parameters

 The following parameters can be specified to run the command line utility.